T H E G R E E N L A K E P A D D L E R

 is 20k, but this boat is short and therefore easy to swing about.
 A long kayak of

 the same weight can twist your spine of you're not careful enough.

-Eeeh, bum diving again ... been through that before ( Little bastard ) but got in
+Eeeh, bum diving again ... been through that before ( Little bastard ) but I got in

 without swamping the thing.
 The hull really likes to swing over from one side

-to the other, feels just as if carrying a heavy deck load.
-Hmm now what?
+is carrying a heavy deck load.
+Hmm, now what?

 Still some serious tuning left to do, relative good speed, tracks well and weathercocks a bit

 in this light wind.
 Initial stability, huh?
 There is almost none, feels extremely loose in the